 Material and Methods

-The present investigation entitled "Morphological Characterization of Indian Mustard (Brassica juncea L.) Genotypes for Seed Yield and its Component Traits" was conducted at the Agricultural Research Farm, Department of Genetics and Plant Breeding, Prof. Rajendra Singh (Rajju Bhaiya) University, Naini, Prayagraj, Uttar Pradesh, during the Rabi season of 2025-26.
-The experimental material comprised fifteen diverse Indian mustard genotypes, which were evaluated in a Randomized Block Design (RBD) with three replications and a plot size of 2 m².
+The present investigation entitled " Morphological Characterization of the Genotypes for Seed Yield and its Component traits of Indian Mustard (Brassica juncea L.) " was conducted at the Agricultural Research Farm, Department of Genetics and Plant Breeding, Prof. Rajendra Singh (Rajju Bhaiya) University, Naini, Prayagraj, Uttar Pradesh, during the Rabi season of 2025-26.
+The experimental materials comprised of fifteen diverse Indian mustard genotypes, which were evaluated in a Randomized Block Design (RBD) with three replications and a plot size of 2 m².

 Observations were recorded on five randomly selected plants per genotype per replication for eleven quantitative characters, namely: plant height at 30, 60, and 90 DAS (cm); number of branches per plant; days to 50% flowering; number of siliqua per plant; number of siliqua per shoot; number of seeds per siliqua; number of seeds per plant; test weight (g); and seed yield per plot (g).
 Morphological characterization was carried out as per the DUS (Distinctness, Uniformity and Stability) guidelines prescribed by the Protection of Plant Varieties and Farmers’ Rights Authority (PPV&FRA), Government of India.